jaraxasoftware/devops-sysops-questions/README.md

 * Can you describe your workflow when you create a script?
 * What is GIT?
 * What is puppet/chef/ansible used for?
+Name a use case for them.
-* What is Nagios/Grafana/NewRelic used for?
+* What is Nagios/Grafana/Kibana used for?
+Name a use case for them.
+* What is NewRelic/AppDynamics/DataDog?
+Name a use case for them.
-* What is Jenkins/Cloudbees/CircleCI used for?
+* What is Tekton/Github Actions/Azure Devops used for?
 * What is the difference between Containers and VMs?
 * How do you create a new postgres user?
 * What is a virtual IP address?
 What is a cluster?